 Make the most of keywords

 Keywords are at the heart of every Ads campaign.
-Google looks at keywords several different ways.
-People may find you through an exact keyword match, a phrase match, a broad match or in other ways.
-Be sure to test not only specific keywords but also test the different match types for your keywords.
+Google looks at keywords in several different ways.
+People may find you through an exact keyword match, a phrase match, a broad match, or in other ways.
+Be sure to test not only specific keywords on your Google Ads, but also test the different match types for your keywords.
 You can also add negative keywords to remove certain words from triggering the display of your ad.
 Consult with your internal team and your marketing consultants to ensure that you are using the correct keywords for your industry.
 And make the most of Google’s Ads Keyword Planner tool, too.

 Don’t forget about targeting